 Did you know that dancing and gardening count as physical activity?
 Cleaning counts towards your activity minutes, too.
-Some examples of moderate physical activity are walking (including at the grocery store and mall), stationary bicycling, swimming, badminton, mowing the lawn and mopping or scrubbing the floor.
+Some examples of aerobic activities are walking (including at the grocery store and mall), stationary and outdoor bicycling, swimming, badminton, mowing the lawn and mopping or scrubbing the floor.

 Resistance exercise includes activities that increase strength and muscle mass.
-Some examples include body weight exercises such as push-ups and lunges, as well as using resistant bands or free weights, as well as everyday activities such as carrying groceries and gardening
+Some examples include body weight exercises such as push-ups and lunges, those that use resistant bands or free weights, as well as everyday activities such as carrying groceries and gardening

 Fuel Smart for Activity

 Your new exercise program may require some changes to how you eat.
-If you have diabetes, activity can lower your blood sugars and your health care provider may adjust your diabetes medicine.
-A registered dietitian nutritionist can help you adjust your meal plan so you have the fuel your body needs.
+If you have diabetes, increasing your activity may lower your blood sugar and your health care provider might need to adjust your diabetes medicine.
+A registered dietitian nutritionist can also help you adjust your meal plan so you have the right fuel for your body.

-- During If you're exercising for more than an hour, you may need additional carbohydrates (such as 8 ounces of a sport beverage, half a banana or a handful of raisins) during activity to prevent low blood sugar.
+- During: If you're exercising for more than an hour, you may need additional carbohydrates during activity to prevent low blood sugar.

-- After If you plan to exercise for more than an hour, refuel with a post-workout snack, such as 6 ounces of fat-free yogurt and a small apple.
+- After: If you plan to exercise for more than an hour, refuel with a post-workout snack.

 3-Step Beginner Walking Plan